siarhei-belavus/n8n-cursor-speckit/README.md

 A: No. They catch issues early, preventing costly late-stage fixes.

 **Q: Is this overkill for personal projects?**
 A: Use full workflow for projects you'll maintain long-term.
-Use `/n8n.build` for quick experiments.

 **Q: What if I manually edit the workflow in n8n UI?**
 A: Run `/n8n.align` to sync the spec with your changes.
 It analyzes the workflow JSON and updates documentation automatically.